cardano-foundation/CIPs/CPS-0STL/README.md

 | Tezos      |                      6 |                          3 |
 [^1]: Data extracted from [https://support.kraken.com/hc/en-us/articles/203325283-Cryptocurrency-deposit-processing-times](https://support.kraken.com/hc/en-us/articles/203325283-Cryptocurrency-deposit-processing-times) on 7 August 2024.

-> [!NOTE]
-> Add data from other exchanges to the table above, and provide citations.

 Cardano Dapps and DEXes vary quite a bit regarding how many confirmations they require before they consider a transaction settled.

-> [!NOTE]
-> Collect settlement-requirement data for prominent Dapps and DEXes, and display in a table.
+As few as one confirmation is required for some Dapps, but other require twelve hours.

+When Cardano becomes used by large institutions or nation states, attacks on settlement may become more attractive and lucrative.
+Hence, it is not safe to assume that stake-based and grinding attacks will not occur in the future.

 ## Use cases